• Skip to primary navigation

 What do you need to do?

-Even when there is demand for all college graduates overall, it might be worth considering majoring in something specific if you want a lucrative future ahead.
+Even when there is demand for all college graduates, it might be worth considering majoring in something specific if you want a lucrative future.

 For example, what is known as “hard” science fields are more likely to have actual labor shortages.
-This means that students who are advanced degree holders in these disciplines would be what economists call “rare birds” when it comes to the job market.
+This means that students who have advanced degrees in these disciplines would be what economists call “rare birds” in the job market.

 While many hard sciences are related to engineering and technology, what has been described as “soft sciences” has also been able to boost the added value of having what are often higher wages as well.

-The college wage premium is the difference between a person’s average hourly salary after graduation and his or her income before graduation.
+The college wage premium is the difference between a person’s average hourly salary after graduation and income before graduation.
 As previously noted, it is a measure of the typical earnings per hour for someone with a bachelor’s degree or higher versus those without a degree.

 FAQS